8 facts you probably forgot about 8-Tracks

-Unlike the more common cassette tape, and the bifurcated vinyl LP, the 8-track featured four "programs," not two sides.
+Unlike the more common cassette tape, and the bifurcated vinyl LP, the 8-Track featured four "programs," not two sides.
 A listener would toggle from program to program, which required the tape player to physically move its reading head.
-This quirky segmentation was part of the format's downfall.
+This quirky segmentation was a part of the format's downfall.

 Image: 8 Tracks R Back

 5. …which meant album sequences were usually shuffled and songs were split in two.